-- Adjusted operating income decreased \$568 million, or 8.7%, in 2023 compared to 2022.
-The decrease in adjusted operating income was primarily driven by continued pharmacy reimbursement pressure and decreased COVID-19 vaccinations and diagnostic testing.
-These decreases were partially offset by increased prescription volume, improved generic drug purchasing and lower operating expenses in 2023. - As you review the Pharmacy & Consumer Wellness segment's performance in this area, you should consider the following important information about the business: - The segment's adjusted operating income has been adversely affected by the efforts of managed care organizations, PBMs and governmental and other third-party payors to reduce their prescription drug costs, including the use of restrictive networks, as well as changes in the mix of business within the pharmacy portion of the Pharmacy & Consumer Wellness segment.
-If the pharmacy reimbursement pressure accelerates, the segment may not be able to grow revenues, and its adjusted operating income could be adversely affected. - The increased use of generic drugs has positively impacted the segment's adjusted operating income but has resulted in third-party payors augmenting their efforts to reduce reimbursement payments to retail pharmacies for prescriptions.
-This trend, which the Company expects to continue, reduces the benefit the segment realizes from brand-to-generic drug conversions.
+- Adjusted operating income decreased \$189 million, or 3.2%, in 2024 compared to 2023 primarily driven by continued pharmacy reimbursement pressure and decreased front store volume, including lower contributions from COVID-19 OTC test kits, largely offset by increased prescription volume, including increased contributions from vaccinations, as well as improved drug purchasing. - As you review the Pharmacy & Consumer Wellness segment's performance in this area, you should consider the following important information about the business: - The segment's adjusted operating income has been adversely affected by the efforts of managed care organizations, PBMs and governmental and other third-party payors to reduce their prescription drug costs, including the use of restrictive networks, as well as changes in the mix of business within the pharmacy portion of the Pharmacy & Consumer Wellness segment.
+If the pharmacy reimbursement pressure accelerates, the segment may not be able to grow revenues, and its adjusted operating income could be adversely affected.